jamescherti/minimal-emacs.d/README.md

 (use-package compile-angel
   :demand t
   :config
-  ;; The following disables compilation of packages during installation;
-  ;; compile-angel will handle it.
-  (setq package-native-compile nil)

   ;; Set `compile-angel-verbose' to nil to disable compile-angel messages.
   ;; (When set to nil, compile-angel won't show which file is being compiled.)
   (setq compile-angel-verbose t)